kanaka/mal/docs/Hints.md

 is just for working around I/O limitations in your target language, it is considered legitimate for upstream inclusion.

+### How do I read the command-line arguments if my language runtime doesn't support access to them?

+Most languages give access to the command-line arguments that were passed to the program, either as an arguement to the `main` function (like `argc` and `argv` in C) or as a global variable (like `sys.argv` in Python).
+If your target language doesn't have such mechanisms, consider adding a wrapper script that will read the command-line arguments that were passed to the script and pass them to the program in a way that the program can read.
+This might be through an environment variable (if the target language allows reading from environment variables) or through a temporary file.

 <a name="no_reader_object">

 ### How can I implement the reader without using a mutable object?